openjdm/openjdm.github.io/_sources/neuroforecasting.md

 both increased insula activity and decreased mOFC activity.
 Insula activity predicted a decision to not buy the product while NAcc and mOFC activity predicted decisions to buy the product.

-*Fig. 2.
-From Knutson and Genevsky, 2018:
-“Affective-integration-motivation (AIM) framework aligned with proposed gradient of choice generalization.
-Ascending circuits (right) implement component functions that integrate affective and other responses to motivate choice (center).
-Although higher integrative circuits may promote choice consistency within individuals, lower affective circuits may show broader generalization in forecasting choice across individuals (left).*

 In a systematic review, Knutson and Genevsky found that in 8 studies forecasting aggregate choice with functional MRI before 2017, the